/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 </config>

 The plugin's code extracts the sub claim from the access token and uses it to set the authenticated subject and complete first-factor authentication.
-The access token authenticator then uses authentication actions to trigger BankID as the second factor authenticator.
+The HAAPI client that uses the access token authenticator is also configured to use a BankID signing consentor.

 Run the Example

 You can run the end-to-end flow on a local computer.
-To do so, close the GitHub repository link from the top of this page.
+To do so, clone the GitHub repository using the link at the top of this page.
 Follow the README instructions to understand prerequisites and run the following steps, after which you can run the full end-to-end flow.

 • Run a local Docker deployment that hosts the example MCP server, the Portfolio API and the Curity Identity Server.